subrata-9999/Mapify/README.md

 # Mapify
-It's a Web Application using Geolocation API of JavaScript.
+It's a Web Application of leaflet MAP.
+Implemented using Geolocation API of JavaScript & Leaflet Library.

 ## 💁 Features / Functionalities